Directional Dark Field for Nanoscale Full-Field Transmission X-Ray Microscopy

-Figure \ref{fig:tooth_direc_df} shows the rods as circular structures with an opening on one side, known as a key-hole structure.
-This opening is pointing roughly at \SI{45}{\degree} towards the bottom left in the lower left part of the tooth.
-However, moving to the top right part of the tooth, these openings gradually point more towards the bottom.
-This shift in the orientation of the prism also affects the orientation of the crystals within.
-When looking at the color bar, a change from the red (bottom left) to green (top right) corresponds roughly to a change of the observed \SI{45}{\degree}.
-This is a strong indication that the directional dark-field signal coming from within the prism is sensitive to the change of orientation of the hydroxyapatite crystals.
-Also, note that the solid support structures on the top and right side are completely dark and do, therefore, not contain any scattering structures.
+Figure \ref{fig:tooth_direc_df} shows the prisms as circular structures with an opening on one side, known as a keyhole structure.
+In the lower-left region of the tooth, the openings are oriented approximately \SI{45}{\degree} downwards-left.
+Toward the top-right region of the tooth, these openings gradually rotate and become increasingly oriented downwards.
+This shift in the orientation of the keyhole structure also affects the orientation of the crystals within.
+When comparing a small region within a keyhole at the top right side (red region of interest) and a region within a keyhole at the bottom left side (turquoise region of interest), an orientational change of $\SI{22.23}{\degree} \pm \SI{0.28}{\degree}$ can be measured based on the difference in the magnitude-weighted mean angle.
+This is a strong indication that the directional dark-field signal coming from within the keyhole structures is sensitive to the change of orientation of the hydroxyapatite crystals.
+Furthermore, note that the solid support structures on the top and right side are completely dark and do, therefore, not contain any scattering structures.